Click photos to enlarge.

 – Fast-idle knob on the throttle body allows riders to increase engine speed when starting a cold engine

-– No battery needed, saving weight; the engine can be started with only three rotations of the crankshaft using the electricity generated by a single kick of the starter
+– No Battery needed; the engine can be started with only three rotations of the crankshaft using the electricity generated by a single kick of the starter

-– The system delivers electricity to FI system in sequence for quick starting: first the ECU, then the fuel pump, and finally the injector
+– The system delivers electricity to FI system in sequence: first the ECU, then the fuel pump, and finally the injector for quick, easy starting

 – The compact, lightweight ECU, located on the front of the steering head behind the number plate, was designed specifically for motocross use.
-The fuel pump relay is built in to the ECU to help cope with the shocks and vibrations of motocross riding
+The fuel pump relay is integrated with the ECU to help cope with the shocks and vibrations of motocross riding

 – Located in the fuel tank